uwu/shelter/packages/shelter-docs/reference.md

 >
 > You may start writing to the store safely, and shelter will try its absolute best to make everything just work:tm: (it will in 99% of cases), but if you wish to read, you should *wait for* your store - see the docs for notable functions below!

-### `shelter.storage.dbStore`

-`dbStore` is a shelter store that is pre-provided.

-You should NOT use this in your plugins - see `shelter.plugin.store`, but it is used for internal shelter storage, and may be useful for testing etc.

 ### `shelter.storage.isInited`

 ```ts